zordicom/crisp_controllers/docs/getting_started.md

 ![Stack overview](media/crisp_overview.png#only-light)
 ![Stack overview](media/crisp_overview_dark.png#only-dark)

-Content:
+Overview

 - [ ] 1.
 The first part is the setup for the low-level controllers, i.e., [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
 - [ ] 2.
-Then, you will try to move the robot using [crisp_py](https://github.com/utiasDSL/crisp_py).
+Then, you will try to move the robot using [CRISP_PY](https://github.com/utiasDSL/crisp_py).
 - [ ] 3.
 After that, you can include cameras in the setup and other sensors.
 - [ ] 4.
-Finally, you can set up [crisp_gym](https://github.com/utiasDSL/crisp_gym) - the Gymnasium interface - and start policy deployment or teleoperation.
+Finally, you can set up [CRISP_GYM](https://github.com/utiasDSL/crisp_gym) - the Gymnasium interface - and start policy deployment or teleoperation.

 ## 1. Getting the low-level C++ CRISP controller ready